The Government vs The Private sector.

 Whats that look like?

 Surely there is someone out there besides me, who thinks retirement is about more than finances.
 Surely there are people who understand things that like the mental, social, physical, and spiritual aspects of retirement make finances pale into insignificance.
-Surely someone thinks retirement is all about living the best life you can, despite your financial situation and achieving something of significance before it’s too late!
+Surely someone thinks retirement is all about living the best life you can, regardless of your financial situation and achieving something of significance before you run out of time or energy!

 The two possibilities.